CoolCake322/Creating-a-homelab-server-in-VirtualBox/2. Adding a user and setting permissions/README.md

 ## Adding another user and setting permissions
-The goal for this ection is to create 2 users.
-The first user named userP is going to store photos and videos with only access to the dataset named Parents.
-While the second user named user named userAdmin with access to a dataset named admin along with access to the dataset named Parents.
+The goal for this section is to create 2 users.
+The first user named homeuser is going to store photos and videos with only access to the dataset named homeuser and guests.
+While the second user named user named guests with access to a dataset named guests only.
+A third dataset is only going to give access to the admin which has access to their own data along with access to homeuser and guests data.

+To show access permissions I'm going to sign in as guest1 to show I only have access to guest data only.

 Video: WORK IN PROGRESS

+## Troubleshooting notes

+- when setting permissions make sure to specify user and group in acl permissions
+- root user is under the wheel groups

 ## Software Used